stackevo/spudreq/draft-trammell-spud-req.md

 assurance that a given packet is not reflected, assisting in meeting this requirement.

+## Continuum of trust among endpoints and middleboxes

+There are different security considerations for different security contexts.
+The end-to-end context is one; anything that only needs to be seen by the path shouldn't be exposed in SPUD, but rather by the superstrate.
+There are multiple different types of end-to-middle context based on levels of trust between end and middle -- is the middlebox on the same network as the endpoint, under control of the same owner?
+Is there some contract between the application user and the middlebox operator?
+SPUD should support different levels of trust than the default ("untrusted, but presumed honest due to limitations on the signaling vocabulary") and fully-authenticated; how these points along the continuum are to be implemented and how they relate to each other needs to be explored further.

+In the Internet, it is not in the general case possible for the endpoint to authenticate every middlebox that might see packets it sends and receives.
+In this case information produced by middleboxes may enjoy less integrity protection than that produced by endpoints.
+In addition, endpoint authentication of middleboxes and vice-versa may be better conducted out-of- band (treating the middlebox as an endpoint for the authentication protocol) than in-band (treating the middlebox as a participant in a 3+ party communication).

 # Technical Requirements

 The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.